-Easy chicken satay with zucchini noodles, mushrooms and an addictive peanut sauce – in a one-pot 30-minute healthy dinner!
+Easy chicken satay with zucchini noodles, mushrooms and an addictive peanut sauce is a crave-worthy one-pot 30-minute healthy dinner!

 Happy Friday, friends!